The Right to Celebrate

 True justice means no dictatorial decisions at all, even under third parties such as businesses.
 Only democratic decisions are valid.
 Everything should go through a public vote, on as wide a scale as is affected.

-The cancellation of a major public event like a citywide New Year celebration should never be the result of a unilateral decision.
+The cancellation of a major public event should never be the result of a unilateral decision.
 Cities are not private corporations; their decisions must reflect the will of the people.
 The decision to cancel a public event should have to go through a metropolitan-area-wide public referendum months in advance.
 Or better yet, it shouldn’t be allowed to happen at all because it’s a negative change.
 Real justice means maximizing public good, i.e. having only positive changes.
 Not mostly.
 Only.

 Reason 6: Compensation in other sectors